Accelerating Clinical Progress in Fibrosis

-Mediar’s approach offers a critical window to tackle later-stage fibrosis, which is among the hardest-to-treat conditions with little to no available therapeutic options.
-We are currently advancing first-in-class antibodies in clinical studies to address fibrosis in several indications including those in lung and systemic sclerosis.
+We are currently advancing first-in-class antibodies in clinical studies to address fibrosis in several indications including those in lung (IPF) and systemic sclerosis (SSc).
 Our foundational and robust science supports future expansion opportunities into other indications, which could include hepatic, renal, and cardiac fibrosis.

 Our Pipeline